spinnaker/spinnaker.github.io/guides/user/canary/index.md

 {% include toc %}

-Canary is a deployment process in which a change is rolled out gradually, with checkpoints along the way to evaluate the new system (the canary) versus the old system (baseline) to ensure that the new system is operating at least as well as the old.
+Canary is a deployment process in which a change is partially rolled out, then evaluated against the current deployment (baseline) to ensure that the new deployment is operating at least as well as the old.
 This evaluation is done using key metrics chosen when the canary is configured.

-Canaries are usually used for deployments with changes to code, but can also be used for operational changes, including changes to configuration.
+Canaries are usually run against deployments containing changes to code, but they can also be used for operational changes, including changes to configuration.

 The canary process is not a substitute for other forms of testing.